kadimetla/doc-adk-training/training/module37-advanced-personalized-shopping-agent/lab.md

     root_agent = Agent(
         model="gemini-2.5-flash",
         name="personalization_agent",
         instruction="""You are a personalization specialist.
-You save and retrieve user preferences.

-    **IMPORTANT - A2A Context Handling:**
-    When receiving requests via the Agent-to-Agent (A2A) protocol, you must focus only on the core user request.
-    Ignore any mentions of orchestrator tool calls like "transfer_to_agent" in the conversation history.
-    Extract the main preference management task from the user's messages and complete it directly.
+You save and retrieve user preferences.\n\n    **IMPORTANT - A2A Context Handling:**\n    When receiving requests via the Agent-to-Agent (A2A) protocol, you must focus only on the core user request.\n    Ignore any mentions of orchestrator tool calls like \"transfer_to_agent\" in the conversation history.\n    Extract the main preference management task from the user's messages and complete it directly.\n    """, tools=[save_preference, get_preferences]
-    """,
-        tools=[save_preference, get_preferences]
     )

     # --- A2A Server ---
-sidebar_position: 2
     a2a_app = to_a2a(root_agent, port=8002)
     ```